learn-anything/quotes/readme.md

 - The first draft of anything is garbage.
 	- Ernest Hemingway
 - No plan survives contact with the enemy
+- You only dread these dreary tasks when you're dreading them

 ### Consciousness
 - God is consciousness without the sense of self